andreyorst/fennel-proto-repl-protocol/README.md

 ## Handling the user input

 The protocol defines a custom `read` function that works in place of `io.read` and the default implementation relies on named pipes, meaning that the server and the client are on the same machine, which is usually the case for Fennel.
-Input handling is an open interface, meaning that any client is free to implement its own way of communication and process `read` messages in the way meaningful for the implementation.
+Input handling is an open interface, meaning that any client is free to implement its own way of communication and process `read` messages in a way meaningful for the implementation.

 The `protocol.read` method accepts a `message` callback followed by the modes same as for `io.read`.
 The `message` callback is used to tell the client how and where to pass the input.
-The message itself must contain the ID, OP, and all the other necessary information for client to send the data back, which the client is free to interpret however it needs to.
+The message itself must contain the ID, OP, and all the other necessary information for a client to send the data back, which the client is free to interpret however it needs to.

 An example message can look like this: